Egg timer: Technology

-One such product is made of translucent plastic with a heat-sensitive coloured disc in the middle which changes colour at 80 C. The plastic around the disc changes temperature relatively steadily and gradually from the outside to the inside of the plastic mimicking how an egg heats up while cooking.
+One such product is a thermochromic egg timer, first patented in the U.S. by Robert Parker in 1978.
+These timers are made of translucent plastic with a heat-sensitive coloured disc in the middle which changes colour at 80 C. The plastic around the disc changes temperature relatively steadily and gradually from the outside to the inside of the plastic mimicking how an egg heats up while cooking.
 This allows an observer to see the colour creep inwards through the disc and stop the boiling at the stage required.
 As it mimics the boiling of an egg, it will be accurate even if the boiling process is disrupted, a lower temperature is used and regardless of the quantity of eggs being cooked.
 Other similar products use electronics to sense the water temperature and play a certain tune or series of beeps to indicate the state of the eggs.